seyoungcho2/ComposeDynamicTheme/README.md

 <br><br>

 ## How to use DynamicThemeService
-DynamicThemeService is initialized as a singleton object by using DynamicThemeService.getInstance(applicationContext). it has following responsibilities:
+DynamicThemeService is initialized as a singleton object by using DynamicThemeService.get(). it has following responsibilities:
+- Initialize in App
 - Register Themes
 - Get Registered Themes
 - Set Current Theme